Natshah/bootstrap-print/README.md

-Bootstrap Print 3.x-1.1
+Bootstrap Print 3.x-1.1.1
 ====================

  Bootstrap print for Twitter Bootstrap v3.

- To mange grids using Twitter Bootstrap v3 for print media.
+ To mange grids using Twitter Bootstrap v3 for print media using CSS/LESS.

  This will help controlling grid columns size on printed pages.